bedminer1/HDB2/README.md

 3. /yearly_stats does the same thing but separated into years
 4. /town_stats gets HDB records and sorts them into towns, then giving a series of time based records for each town

-Query parameters:
+Query parameters(optional):
-- start (optional): The start date for filtering records.
+- start: The start date for filtering records.
 Defaults to 2018-01 if not provided.
 Example: ?start=2020-01
-- end (optional): The end date for filtering records.
+- end: The end date for filtering records.
 Defaults to 2021-01 if not provided.
 Example: ?end=2021-12
-- towns (optional): A list of towns to filter the records.
+- towns: A list of towns to filter the records.
 Can be provided multiple times.
 Example: ?towns=Ang%20Mo%20Kio&towns=Bedok
-- flatType (optional): Filter by flat type (e.g., 4-Room, 5-Room).
+- flatType: Filter by flat type (e.g., 4-Room, 5-Room).
 Example: ?flatType=4-Room

 #### Predicting